FluidGroup/DataSources/README.md

 github "muukii/DataSources"
 ```

-You need to add `DataSources.framework` and `Diff.framework` to your project.
+You need to add `DataSources.framework` and `ListDiff.framework` to your project.

 # Author